-- Tendency to evaluate the validity of a claim based on one's affective - Do you think it's morally acceptable to conduct a randomized controlled research trial on the effectiveness of harsh physical punishment (punching, kicking) for improving social skills of children with autism spectrum disorder?
-Affect heuristic is adaptive/helpful
+- Tendency to evaluate the validity of a claim based on one's affective reaction to it. - Do you think it's morally acceptable to conduct a randomized controlled research trial on the effectiveness of harsh physical punishment (punching, kicking) for improving social skills of children with autism spectrum disorder? - Affect heuristic is adaptive/helpful